Justification of Red List category

 Conservation Actions Underway

 CITES Appendix II.
-It is protected in Thailand, but is likely extinct there.
+It is protected in Malaysia and Singapore (Chiok et al 2019).
+Whilst it is protected in Thailand, but is likely extinct there.
 Extinctions have also likely occurred in several protected areas on Sumatra, but the species persists in Taman Negara in Peninsular Malaysia at least four in Kalimantan and several (including Taman Negara) in Peninsular Malaysia, though there are very few recent records away from Taman Negara (J. Eaton in litt.
 2016).
-Some are being captive bred at Jurong Bird Park
+Some are being captive bred at Jurong Bird Park.
+The species is also captive bred at Wildlife Reserves in Singapore, although the process is not yet deemed sustainable, with protocols being developed to improve breeding knowledge such as hand-rearing of chicks (Keita et al. 2019).
+A Conservation Planning Workshop was organised in 2019 to head the protection of the species in Singapore, with a conservation strategy developed addressing key areas such as improving monitoring and ecology of the species, improving knowledge of genetics and captive breeding possibilities, implementing advocacy and protection, improving trade and enforcement, and raising community engagement (Keita et al. 2019).
+Though the species is not listed as a protected species in Indonesia, its harvest and trade is technically illegal (Bergin et al 2018).

 29 cm.
 Large bulbul with golden-yellowish crown and cheeks.
 Blackish eye and submoustachial stripes, white throat and fine, whitish streaks on upperparts and breast.
 Juvenile has duller, browner head.
 Voice Loud, rich, melodious, warbling song.
 Hints Listen for song in marshes and along forested rivers.